symfony/symfony-docs/security/guard_authentication.rst

 * Create an API token authentication system (done on this page!)
 * `Social Authentication`_ (or use `HWIOAuthBundle`_ for a robust, but non-Guard solution)

-or anything else you dream up.
+or anything else.
 In this example, we'll build an API token authentication system so we can learn more about Guard in detail.

 Step 1) Prepare your User Class